refraction-ray/general-notes/projects/ML in Physics.md

 * Note the 1 to 1 correspondence between quantum wave function and the NN.
 There might be something interesting when the quantum wave function plays the role as input data.

   1. Just use the NN ansatz of wavefunction as input, then the NN we train is **higher-order** NN.
-  2. Instead of learning wave function amplitude directly, why not learn from the paramters of NN ansatz.
+  2. Instead of learning wave function amplitude directly, why not learn from the parameters of NN ansatz.
   3. Construct specific NN as novel states in quantum physics.
   4. Quantum wave function itself is a NN.
 How to combine it with the higher-order NN as some interactive scheme like parallel net or GAN?